Last Updated on September 9, 2024

 Finding the Size of Your Lawn & Garden Tires

 In almost all instances, lawn & garden tire buyers are looking for the same size as the tire that came on their equipment when it was new.
-On ATVs and Golf Carts, owners occasionally change the original tire for a different size for aesthetic or performance reasons.
-The manufacturer purposely picked the tire size with lawnmowers, wheel barrows, hand carts, and other garden equipment for optimal service and performance.
+On ATVs and golf carts, owners occasionally change the original tire to a different size for aesthetic or performance reasons.
+The manufacturer purposely picked the tire size with lawnmowers, wheelbarrows, hand carts, and other garden equipment for optimal service and performance.
 Rarely would changing a tire size improve the efficiency or performance of the equipment.

 The tire size is easily found on the sidewall of the tire to be replaced or in the equipment’s Owner Manual.
 Mowers and other lawn and garden equipment tire sizes are always in inches.
 The most common sizing system is a series of 3 numbers separated by an “X” or a “/.”
 Occasionally, you will see only two numbers separated by a dash.
 Following are a few examples.

-A popular size of tire for ride-on mowers and garden tractors is 18 X 9.50-8.
-This means the tire’s overall diameter is 18 inches with a width of 9.50 inches, fitted on an 8-inch rim.
+A popular tire size for ride-on mowers and garden tractors is 18 X 9.50-8.
+This means the tire’s overall diameter is 18 inches, its width is 9.50 inches, and it is fitted on an 8-inch rim.

 4.10/3.5-4 is another common size on smaller garden tractors.
 In this case, there is a “/” instead of an “X” in the size description.
 The height, width, and rim order slightly differ when you see the back-slash.
 The first number is the tire’s width, and the second number after the dash is the height of the sidewall (not the overall diameter).
 The third number is the rim diameter.
 To get the overall diameter, you need to do some math!
 4 (rim diameter) + 3.5 (sidewall height) X 2 = 11 inches total diameter.